edgan/Slide/README.md

 issue is.
 You can upload screenshots directly using the GitHub issue tracker or by attaching a link (to Imgur, for example), whichever is easier for you.

-# Translations
-If you are able to contribute a translation into a language missing from Slide, or spot any room for improvement in an existing translation, we greatly appreciate anything you can assist with!

-This project uses [Crowdin](https://crowdin.com/project/slide-reddit).
-Not to be confused with the original project's [Crowdin](https://crowdin.com/project/slide-for-reddit).
-It is a platform that allows anybody to contribute to translating the app with as many words at a time as they want.
-Crowdin provides a nice interface for translating, and no knowledge of the code is needed.

 # Code
 If you are a developer and wish to contribute to the app, please fork the project and submit a pull request.